bencalder/urbit-constitution-client/README.md

 #### `getSpawnCandidate(address)`
-Returns a random child ship from the Urbit ship `address`
+Returns the address of a random spawn candidate from the Urbit ship `address`.
+This call does NOT guarantee availability of the returned address.